“Don’t frustrate your Website’s Visitors: How to make it easy for people to find what they want on your website”

 ‘Website Navigation’ is a term used to encompass the simple idea of how visitors are able to find the things they are looking for on your website.
 In the context of ‘professional’ web design, it’s about how to make this task as easy as possible for those using your website.
 The User Experience (UX).

 The starting point in making sure your website is easy to navigate, is done in the ‘website planning‘ phase.

 You need to consider what information/content will be included on your website, and how that can be structured in a logical way.
 How the information should be classified and categorised, so that every website visitor can easily identify where the information they want is most likely to be found.
-If you have a large website you need to also consider how content might be hierarchically ordered.
+If you have a large website with many pages, you need to also consider how content might be ordered hierarchically.

 Sitemap and Navigation ‘Menus’

-When you’ve decided how your website’s content should be structured, it’s a good idea to create a graphical representation of this with a website sitemap.
-Remember that the content structure needs to be flexible and ‘future proof’, as you may want to expand what your website offers visitors, at a later date.
+When you’ve decided how your website’s content should be structured, it’s a good idea to create a graphical representation of this with a website ‘sitemap’.
+Remember, the content structure needs to be flexible and ‘future proof’, as you may want to expand what your website offers visitors, at a later date.
 Try using ‘pyramid’ structures, with more general (encompassing) subjects at the top, expanding to specific subjects at the bottom.

 Website Menu Design : Primary Menu

 Once happy with your content structure, you can use it to form your website’s primary navigation menu.
 The primary menu will be what most people use to navigate their way around your website, so it needs to be well designed.